kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

   - Other field:
 - [x] Other (treat as last resort)
   - Details: Observe lifecycle hook completion, pod events, and kubelet logs.
-    A hook command that runs longer than its configured timeout should fail with timeout behavior from the runtime exec path.
+    A hook command that runs longer than its configured timeout should fail, and the resulting failure should identify the configured timeout as the cause.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?